 The complaint, filed Feb.
 3, 2014 in the U.S. District for the Central District of California states that USA Water Polo has the power to enact and enforce policies and rules that would prevent or minimize injuries.
 This case arises from the failure of USA Water Polo to take steps to recognize, manage and appropriately treat head injuries and concussions.
 USA Water Polo’s failure to implement even a scant amount of concussion management care for its participants represents an extreme departure from the ordinary standard of care.

-To contact Hagens Berman about the case, you may email email@example.com, call 206-623-7292 or fill out the contact form on this page.
+To contact Hagens Berman about the case, email email@example.com, call 206-623-7292 or fill out the contact form on this page.

 According to the filed complaint, water polo is a rough and physical game, tracing its origins to an aquatic form of rugby, and is extremely demanding on both the body and mind.
 The direct contact of the players and high velocity with which the ball travels often carries sufficient force to fracture or cause severe facial or head injuries.